Have you ever considered that your vacuum brush may be collecting dirt? Do you want to know how to properly clean it?

 Why Do You Need to Clean Your Vacuum Brush?

-While we all want to believe that our houses are spotless, this isn’t always the truth.
+While I all want to believe that your houses are spotless, this isn’t always the truth.
 In reality, you can’t see a lot of ordinary household bacteria and microorganisms.

 MRSA, E. coli 0157, norovirus, and Clostridium difficile are all examples of methicillin-resistant Staphylococcus aureus (MRSA).